Neural-Velocity/.github/README.md

-# .github
+# About Us
-Zion Colab Profile
+### Zion Colab Profile
+We aren't just a team, but a family.